JigglyTheDuck/swaptunes/docs/whitepaper.md

 ## Roadmap

 Jiggly begins its journey as the on-chain music composer.
 The beta phase is expected to last ~1-2 months after which the token launches, with all potential issues identified.
-The purpose of the beta is to make sure the smart contract behaves correctly and provides an opportunity to fine tune certain variables.
+The purpose of the beta is to make sure the smart contract behaves correctly and provides an opportunity to fine tune the initial variables.

-Once the Jiggly DAO takes effect (more than 10% of supply is released through rewards) Jiggly might shift its focus from music composition to some other - community chosen - form of medium and the musical composer will move to support other arbitrary data sources.
+Once the Jiggly DAO takes effect (more than 10% of supply is released through rewards) Jiggly might shift its focus from music composition to some other - community chosen - form of medium and the musical composer will instead move to support other arbitrary data sources.